aai-institute/pyDVL/docs/10-getting-started.rst

 either:

 - :ref:`In this documentation<examples>`.
-- Using binder notebooks, deployed from each example.
+- Using `binder <https://mybinder.org/>`_ notebooks, deployed from each example's page.
 - Locally, by starting a jupyter server at the root of the project.
+You will have to install jupyter first manually since it's not a dependency of the library.

 Using the library
 =================

 pyDVL offers algorithms for data valuation and computation of influence functions.

-For influence functions, the relevant module is :mod:`~pydvl.influence`
+You can read more about each here:

+- :ref:`data values`.
+- :ref:`influence`.

 What's next
 ===========